thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 Quite far into the conversation I realised no-one had even mentioned a brand name.
 My experience of technology discussions is that from the outset, you already know what everyone is advocating (Terraform or Ansible, Ruby or Python, etc).

-Technology and DevOps people seem to start with the answer, and work backwards to justify it.
+Technology people often seem to start with the answer, and work backwards to justify it.
 This, I feel, is what DevOps tooling discussions are really about.
 Trying to justify our favourite tool is best in every case we come across, often simply to validate to ourselves we follow the right tribe.
 We, myself included, are often guilty of wilfully neglecting the user story currently in play.